suganya-aravamudan/DataSciencePortfolio/README.md

 -  The script saves individual stock plots with filenames in the format <symbol>_plot.png in the current working directory.
 -	Adjust the MySQL and Excel file details as needed.
 -	Make sure to comply with Yahoo Finance's terms of service when using their data.
+-  I have attached sample image of "GOOGLE" stock for reference.